-FIRST-GENERATION COLLEGE STUDENTS
+CAROLINA FIRSTS (FIRST-GENERATION COLLEGE STUDENTS)

 Nearly 20% of all undergraduates at UNC-Chapel Hill are the first in their family to attend college.
 At Carolina, we proudly call our first-generation college students Carolina Firsts.
 The Center for Student Success is comprised of several programs designed to encourage students to engage, experience, and excel through their Carolina journey.
-Students can visit studentsuccess.unc. edu/carolina-firsts for more information.